Bachelor of Science (Honours) Sports Rehabilitation and Athletic Therapy CW188

-This course equips students with the skills to manage the assessment, treatment and rehabilitation of injured individuals.
-The course offers a unique blend of academic theory, practical workshops and clinical placements in the final year, ensuring learners have real world experience.
-Students on this course enjoy state-of-the-art facilities with an elite gym and a fully equipped dedicated rehabilitation unit on campus.
+This course equips students with the skills to manage the assessment, treatment and rehabilitation of injured individuals by offering a unique blend of academic theory, practical workshops and clinical placements in the final year.
+Students on this course enjoy state-of-the-art facilities with an elite gym and a fully equipped dedicated rehabilitation unit.

 - Students gain hands-on clinical experience in our dedicated teaching clinic on campus.

 - Practical experience working with Institute of Technology Carlow sports teams.

 - All students have the opportunity to do a clinical work placement nationally or internationally in countries including USA, South Africa, Australia, Britain and Ireland.

 - Graduates of this course are sought after by national sporting governing bodies and our alumni are working for national and international organisations.

-- Exit award: Higher Certificate in Physiology and Health Science (NFQ Level 6).
+- Exit award: Higher Certificate in Physiology and Health Science (NFQ Level 6) after Year 2.

 What follow-on study opportunities are available?

-Graduates may sit the ARTI examination on completion of the course.
-On passing this exam, graduates can use the title ‘Certified Athletic Rehabilitation Therapist’.
-Further exams include the United States Board of Certification exam (BoC) and National Athletics Therapist Association (NATA) exam.
-Successful completion entitles the graduate to work in the USA or Canada as an Athletic Trainer (ATC).
+- The United States Board of Certification exam (BoC) and National Athletics Therapist Association (NATA) exam.
+Successful completion entitles the graduate to work in the USA as an Athletic Trainer (ATC).

 What will I be able to do when I finish the course?

-Graduates are qualified to be sports rehabilitators and/or athletic therapists and can secure employment with professionals; semi-professionals; amateur sports clubs and organisations in third level institutions; sports injury clinics or with amateur or professional sporting bodies.
+They can secure employment with: sports persons; amateur sports clubs and organisations in third-level institutions, sports injury clinics or with amateur and professional sporting bodies.

 What are the minimum entry requirements?